AntonioMrtz/SpotifyElectron/docs/backend/File-Structure.md

 - 📁 Common.
 Handles common logic for all app.
   - 🗄 PropertiesManager: loads enviroment variables and its associated logic and stores global app states.
-  - 🗄 PropertiesMessageManaer: loads and store common response messages.
+  - 🗄 PropertiesMessageManager: loads and store common response messages.
 - 📁 Database.
 Handles database connection.
 - 📁 Exceptions.
 Custom base exceptions for our app.
 - 📁 Logging.
 Configure and provide logging formatting and handling for all app modules.